woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 This plot is used for visualizing a possible bug during sample production.
 Some jets were found to not contain any partons.
 - **Figure_4.4c**:
-A composite plot of the fractional energy contributed to a jet from a top's parton.
+A composite plot of the fractional energy contributed to a jet from a top's parton, partitioned into the number of tops contributing to given jet.
-This plot aims to identify whether there are cases where a given top might be matched to a jet, but its energy contribution might be insignificant and should probably be unmatched to this jet.
+This plot aims to identify whether there are cases where a given top is matched to a jet but its energy contribution might be insignificant and should probably be unmatched to this jet.
 - **Figure_4.5c**:
 A composite plot of the invariant top mass using different energy fraction cuts as shown in **Figure_4.4c**.
 Considered truth top jets are required to have at least one jet with more than one top contribution.